com-lihaoyi/mill/docs/pages/2 - Configuring Mill.md

 object foo extends ScalaModule {
   def scalaVersion = "2.12.4"
   def ivyDeps = Agg(ivy"org.scalatest::scalatest:3.0.4")
-  def testFramework = "org.scalatest.tools.Framework"
+  def testFrameworks = Seq("org.scalatest.tools.Framework")
 }
 ```

 Integrating with test frameworks like Scalatest is simply a matter of adding it
-to `ivyDeps` and specifying the `testFramework` you want to use.
+to `ivyDeps` and specifying the `testFrameworks` you want to use.
 After that you
 can [add a test suite](#adding-a-test-suite) and `mill foo.test` as usual,
 passing args to the test suite via `mill foo.test arg1 arg2 arg3`